 Before they can be appointed as a Teaching Assistant, all International Graduate Students at UCSD are required to demonstrate a high level of oral and aural competence in the English language.
 International Students must contact the NanoEngineering Department (email@example.com) to schedule an English Language Certification Examination (ELCE) as soon as they are offered their first TA position.
 The ELCE must be taken during finals week or the week after to be eligible to work as a TA the following quarter.
 Students can follow this link for more information on the ELCE.

-Assists a course instructor by grading homework, papers, or exams and may also hold office hours to answer students' questions about such assignments.
+Assists a course instructor by grading homework, papers, or exams and may also hold office hours to answer student questions about such assignments.

 Provides tutoring to small groups (three or more) of undergraduate or graduate students who require additional help to understand a course or topical material.

-Grad Students must be enrolled in 12 units (1-6 units if half-time) units of graduate-level courses; undergraduate courses do not count towards full-time Graduate Standing.
+Grad Students must be enrolled in graduate-level courses; undergraduate courses do not count towards full-time Graduate Standing.
 Graduate Students cannot be employed more than 50% during the academic year.
-For greater detail about UCSD Graduate Student employment eligibility please review this UCSD Graduate Division resource: Graduate Student Employment Eligibility
+For greater detail about UCSD Graduate Student employment eligibility please review this Division of Graduate Education & Postdoctoral Affairs (GEPA) resource: Graduate Student Employment Eligibility

 Undergraduate Students must be registered full-time students, in Junior or Senior standing with an overall GPA of at least 3.0.

 All Readers and Tutors must complete and submit time sheets via Ecotime (online time reporting) to receive payment.
 Pay cannot be completed if a time sheet is not turned in by the deadline.
 Students cannot exceed the hours described in their appointment letter without prior approval from both the Instructor of Record and NE Student Affairs.